aryapauskar/11th-cs-project/README.md

 6. currency conversion
 7. Find All the Divisors of an Integer
 8. The program reads the height in centimeters and then converts the height to feet and inches.
+9. Write a program that takes the number of terms and calculates the sum of the first N natural numbers.

 ## How to Use 🛠️